 If your article is provisionally accepted, we will need you to share the Google doc with the Engaging Students Google account email@example.com, granting Engaging Students permission to edit.
 We will then be able to assign reviewers to edit your essay.
 If you need assistance with the technology, please contact one of the co-editors (see below).

 For this volume, the peer editing process will take place during July, and we hope that you get comments on your article by the first week.
-It is very important that you are electronically available to work on your essay during the month of July.
+It is very important that you are electronically available to work on your essay during the majority of July.
 Please keep an eye on your email or the document itself for comments from the reviewers, who will work with you to improve your essay—in some cases to bring it up to standard and in line with the style of the volume, and in all cases in order to assist you in communicating your ideas as clearly as possible in order to have the greatest impact possible.
 When you receive a comment, please respond to the comment and/or revise the essay in light of your discussion with your reviewer(s).
 When you are satisfied that the issue raised by the reviewer has been resolved, mark the comment as resolved.
 (It will disappear, but will still be accessible in the document history if you want to revisit it later.)
-We hope to have all revisions complete by July 27, 2018.
+We hope to have all revisions complete by the end of July.

 If you have any questions about the process, the technology, or the license, please contact Philip Duker or Bryn Hughes.